nftstorage/carbites-cli/README.md

 CLI tool for splitting a single CAR into multiple CARs from the comfort of your terminal.

 ## Install
+Make sure you have installed Node.js higher than v15.0.0.

 ```sh
 npm install -g carbites-cli